posted 6 November 2020

 At Lavenham, St Peter & St Paul there will be a weekly:

-10.15am service held in church every Sunday, which will be relayed simultaneously by Zoom.
+10.15am Sunday service of Holy Communion which will be relayed by Zoom.

-10.00am service on Zoom of Morning Prayer, followed by an informal ‘coffee morning’ & chat, every Wednesday.
+10.00am Wednesday service of Morning Prayer which will be relayed by Zoom.
+This will be followed by an informal ‘coffee morning’ & chat.

 The following information can be viewed on church websites and facebook pages: